Skip to the main content

 In general, radiological technologists:

-• explain procedures to patients and answer questions
+• Explain procedures to patients and answer their questions

-• train co-workers and practicum students (during a year-long training and probationary period)
+• Train co-workers and practicum students during their year-long training and probationary period

-Radiological technologists work with other technologists (such as nuclear medicine technologists, diagnostic medical sonographers, magnetic resonance technologists, combined laboratory and x-ray technologists, and respiratory therapists), doctors (particularly radiologists), nurses and administrative support personnel.
+Radiological technologists work with other technologists.
+These may include nuclear medicine technologists, diagnostic medical sonographers, magnetic resonance technologists, combined laboratory and X-ray technologists, and respiratory therapists.
+They may also work with doctors (especially radiologists), nurses, and administrative support personnel.

 Working Conditions